-Prevention strategies that make thieves think twice
+Theft prevention strategies that make thieves think twice

-Three steps to an effective prevention strategy
+Three steps to help you build a theft prevention strategy

-- Prevent smash and grabs by keeping items away from windows and doors
+- Prevent smash and grabs by keeping items away from windows and doors.

-- Don’t keep too much merchandise in your sales area
+- Don’t keep too much merchandise in your sales area.

-- Secure stock with locks, chains and closed loop alarm cables
+- Secure stock with locks, chains, and closed loop alarm cables.

 - Keep stock in a secure, indoor location overnight.